 Join a Campground Celebration

 If you don't want to go to the work of planning your own event, find a commercial site to do the work for you.
 Many campgrounds host special Halloween camping events.
 For instance, some KOA campgrounds offer free pumpkins and even host campground activities such as trick-or-treating.
-Jellystone Parks have pumpkin carving, costume contests, campsite decorating contests, hayrides and games.
+Jellystone Parks have pumpkin carving, costume contests, campsite decorating contests, hayrides, games and other "spooktacular" events.
 State parks often host these events as well.
 Book in advance; these campsites fill up fast.